Troubleshooting Artifact Download Failures

 </repositories>

-Nexus contains a mechanism for diagnosing reasons why an artifact isn't found.
-You can add "?describe" onto the end of an artifact's URL.
-For more information read this article.
+Nexus Repository 2 contains a mechanism for diagnosing reasons why an artifact isn't found.
+You can add "?describe" to the end of an artifact's URL.